Cray-HPE/docs-csm/install/README.md

 can be prepared.
-This may include configuring Keycloak with a local Keycloak account or confirming that Keycloak is properly federating LDAP or another Identity Provider (IdP), initializing the `cray` CLI for administrative commands, locking the management nodes from accidental actions such as firmware updates by FAS or power actions by PCS/CAPMC, configuring the CSM layer of configuration by CFS in NCN personalization, and configuring the node BMCs (node controllers) for nodes in liquid-cooled cabinets.
+This may include configuring Keycloak with a local Keycloak account or confirming that Keycloak is properly federating LDAP or another Identity Provider (IdP), initializing the `cray` CLI for administrative commands, locking the management nodes from accidental actions such as firmware updates by FAS or power actions by PCS/CAPMC, creating a CFS configuration for management nodes and applying it with node personalization, and configuring the node BMCs (node controllers) for nodes in liquid-cooled cabinets.

 See [Configure Administrative Access](configure_administrative_access.md).